pranav8196/Hangman_Algo_PranavD/README.md

-#**Hangman Solving Algorithm for IndiGo**
+Hangman Solving Algorithm for IndiGo

-This repository contains an intelligent Hangman solver.
+This repository contains an intelligent Hangman solver developed for the Artificial Intelligence & Machine Learning role assessment at IndiGo.
 The algorithm is designed to guess words from the Airlines domain with high accuracy and efficiency, operating within a six-guess limit.

 The project is structured as a self-contained web service, allowing it to be evaluated programmatically as per the assessment guidelines.

 Approach or Strategy
 The core of this project is a Probabilistic Reduction Approach.
 Instead of making generic guesses, the algorithm's strategy is to guess the letter that is most likely to appear in the set of all possible valid words at any given turn.
 This is achieved through a multi-tiered strategy and a sophisticated data pipeline.